StreetLamb/tribe/deployment.md

 ## Deploy Tribe

-Now that you have Traefik in place you can deploy your FastAPI project with Docker Compose.
+Now that you have Traefik in place you can deploy Tribe with Docker Compose.

 **Note**: You might want to jump ahead to the section about Continuous Deployment with GitHub Actions.